mcwhopper63/journalingApp/README.md

 ## Inspiration

 I have been suffering from chronic pain in the left arm and left hand.
 I could not type at all in 2021 and 2022.
 I read Dr. Sarno's books on healing chronic pain through journaling and created this app.
+I use this app daily as journaling has become a daily routine in my life.